exasol/sqlalchemy-exasol/doc/user_guide/getting_started.rst

 .. note::
     These examples are written assuming a newly installed or otherwise safe-to-test Exasol database.
-If that is not the case, it is recommended to check your query beforehand in another DB-manipulation tool to ensure that the output you will receive is as desired (and not, i.e. millions of rows).
+If that is not the case, it is recommended to check your query beforehand in another database-manipulation tool to ensure that the output you will receive is as desired (and not, i.e. millions of rows).

     The example use the :ref:`instance_url` available since SQLAlchemy 1.4.
 It is still